 5. I try to address other underlying issues

 Sometimes health anxiety "helps" us avoid emotions that we don't want to process.
 This one is probably the hardest for me, because resolving inner conflicts or addressing areas in my life that are probably more concerning than my body sensations can be a challenge, but I am working on it constantly.

-That's why therapy can be very helpful, or even just talking to someone else, who is able to be honest with me and really help me tackle those problematic areas I am trying to avoid.
+That's why therapy can be very helpful, or even just talking to someone, who is able to be honest with me and really help me tackle those problematic areas I am trying to avoid.

 There you are - my 5 tips on how to deal with health anxiety.
 I hope this post was helpful.
 Let me know if you are dealing with health anxiety and what you find helpful.
 Until next time on Pillows&Trees.